microsoft/TypeScript-Handbook/pages/Generics.md

 }
 ```

-While using 'any' is certainly generic in that will accept any and all types for the type of 'arg', we actually are losing the information about what that type was when the function returns.
+While using `any` is certainly generic in that will accept any and all types for the type of `arg`, we actually are losing the information about what that type was when the function returns.
 If we passed in a number, the only information we have is that any type could be returned.

 Instead, we need a way of capturing the type of the argument in such a way that we can also use it to denote what is being returned.
 Here, we will use a _type variable_, a special kind of variable that works on types rather than values.